 A special economic zone is a designated geographical area within a state with facilitated legal and administrative regulations for investors.

 Person or organisation with a legitimate interest in the development or results of a project or process.

 Switzerland promotes sustainable development on the basis of the Federal Constitution.
 It uses the definition formulated by the Brundtland Commission in 1987 as “development that meets the needs of the present without compromising the ability of future generations to meet their own needs”.
 The principle was substantiated in the 17 goals of the 2030 Agenda in 2015 (see ‘2030 Agenda’).

-Sustainable finance refers to any form of financial service integrating environmental, social and governance (ESG) criteria into business or investment decisions.
+Sustainable finance refers to any form of financial service integrating environmental, social and governance (known as ESG criteria) criteria into business or investment decisions.

 A designation of origin that has acquired international renown as a symbol of reliability and quality for watches and other products.
 The use of the Swiss designation of origin, as well as other indications of the ’Swissness’ of products and services, are protected by law.
 Swiss Pavilion: brand name used for Switzerland’s official appearances at World Expos.

 Brand name used for Switzerland’s official appearances at World Expos.
 Swisstech: brand name used in the campaign to support the perception of Switzerland as an innovation hub.